brandongregory/dndhelp/src/roleplaying/dnd-and-mental-health.md

   url: /roleplaying/
 ---

 Dungeons & Dragons has exploded in popularity over the last few years, with many turning to it during the high-stress pandemic as a way to relieve stress and bring friends together.
-We often lean into it during rough periods like major transitions, loss, or even just high school when you don’t fit in.
-Many of us know that table-top gaming can help mental health.
+We often lean into it during rough periods like major transitions, loss, or even just high school when we don’t fit in.
+Many of us know that tabletop gaming can help mental health.
 It turns out there’s some science to back that up.

 D&D and other TTRPGs have been used for years in mental health settings to help people with social skills, self-confidence, and coping mechanisms for mental health issues.
 Some core aspects of D&D, like improvisational play and exploration of diverse ideas and scenarios, have been in use in the mental health field for decades.
-There are many games that can help both children and adults with social and psychological issues, but D&D is uniquely suited to this task, and there’s some evidence to back that up.
+Many games can help both children and adults with social and psychological issues, but D&D is uniquely suited to this task, and there’s some evidence to back that up.

-For those who have read things on this site and don’t know, I myself have a serious mental illness, and many of my friends and family struggle with that too.
+For those who have read things on this site and don’t know, I have a serious mental illness, and many of my friends and family struggle with that too.
 Mental health is a serious issue for me, and I have a [whole podcast about movies and mental health](https://peculiarpicture.show/).
 This is my first time talking about mental health here, though, and tying it to D&D. Whether you have a diagnosed mental health issue or just feel the pressure of everyday life closing in on you, I’m hoping this article will help you.

 ## Role-playing games like Dungeons & Dragons may aid with mental health recovery

-Meaning and purpose are basic necessities for mental health.
+Meaning and purpose are necessities for mental health.
 Everyone wants to feel like the hero of something.
 We often create or discover meaning in our lives through the stories we tell about our lives, but it can also help to explore stories of heroism through others.
 Modern hit movies like _The Hunger Games_ or _Star Wars_ help us feel this heroism, and ancient stories like _Beowulf_ and _The Odyssey_ show that it’s much more than a modern trend.

 Dungeons & Dragons helps bridge this gap by letting us play the heroes that we want.
 It allows us to make heroes out of the characters we want to see as heroes.
-The heroes we play in D&D and other TTRPGs often have traits similar to us, but often have struggles similar to ours too—struggles which may not be well represented in popular media.
-Sometimes, exploration of what it means for a character like that to become a hero can help teach us how we ourselves can be the heroes of our own life stories.
+The heroes we play in D&D and other TTRPGs often have traits similar to us, but often have struggles similar to ours too—struggles that may not be well represented in popular media.
+Sometimes, exploration of what it means for a character like that to become a hero can help teach us how we can be the heroes of our own life stories.

 Dungeons & Dragons focuses on overcoming adversity and exploring alternative identities.
 In that way, it mirrors many aspects of the mental health recovery process.
 It has several unique characteristics that make it a great tool for children and adults in therapy: